Sign Up For The Seed Starting Giveaway

 Transplant to an area of full sun (6 or more hours a day), when soil temperature is at least 60°F, often about 2 weeks after your last frost but double-check the weather forecast to be sure.
 Transplant on a cloudy day or in the evening to reduce stress or use row cover to buffer both sunlight and temperature swings while seedlings adjust to their new home.

-Sowing preparation and spacing
+Sowing Preparation and Spacing

-Melons grow best in light, well-drained soil that is rich in organic matter.
-They are heavy feeders, so adding organic matter like compost and manure to the soil before sowing can not only add nutrients but help drainage and water retention.
 Melon seeds need warm soil to germinate and grow well.
 Covering your growing area with plastic prior to sowing can help heat up soil earlier in the spring.
-Mounds should be 4'–6' apart, sowing 2–3 melon seeds per mound.
-If you are growing them on a trellis, you can reduce the spacing to 2'–3' apart.
+Mounds should be 4’–6′ apart, sowing 2–3 melon seeds per mound.
+If you are growing them on a trellis, you can reduce the spacing to 2’–3′ apart.

 Thinning